tidepool-org/data-model/device-data/types/cbg.md

 This is the Tidepool data type for continuous glucose monitor (CGM) sensor data. `cbg` is an abbreviation of 'continuous blood glucose' and contrasts with `smbg`, abbreviating 'self-monitored blood glucose'. [`smbg`](smbg.md) is the Tidepool data type for traditional fingerstick blood glucose meter data.

+Note that [`deviceTime`](#devicetime) is **optional** for this data type alone of all diabetes device data types that Tidepool ingests.
+This is due to the fact that we are now ingesting Dexcom G5 data via integration with Apple's HealthKit; since this data originates with a cellular- and/or Internet-connected iPhone operating as the receiver for a Dexcom G5 sensor, the only stored timestamp *is* a UTC-anchored timestamp, and there is no notion of a "receiver display time" as there is with earlier generations of Dexcom devices.

 <!-- end type -->

 * * * * *